 These firewalls analyze the application level information to make decisions about whether or not to transmit the packets.
 Application gateways act as an intermediary for applications such as email, FTP, Telnet, HTTP and so on.
 An application gateway verifies the communication by asking for authentication to pass the packets.
 It can also perform conversion functions on data if necessary.

 For example, an application gateway can be configured to restrict FTP commands to allow only get commands and deny put commands.

 Application gateways can be used to protect vulnerable services on protected systems.
 A direct communication between the end user and destination service is not permitted.
 These are the common disadvantages when implementing application gateway:

 - Limits to application awareness

 Normally, firewalls can be identified for offensive purposes.
-Because firewalls are usually a first line of defense in the virtual perimeter, to breach the network from a hacker perspective, it is required to identify which firewall technology is used and how it’s configured.
+Firewalls are usually a first line of defense in the virtual perimeter; to breach the network from a hacker perspective, it is required to identify which firewall technology is used and how it’s configured.
 Some popular tactics are:

 - Hackers use it for investigating the ports used by the victims.

 - Nmap is probably the most famous port-scanning tool available.